-Determining whether an algorithm runs in polynomial time requires determining the algorithm's running time in terms of the length n of the input, and v is surely shorter than the total length of φ .
-But as long as we allow long variable names (such as x_1, x_2, \ldots), it is easy to write an interesting propositional formula of length n with at least \sqrt{n} variables.
+Determining whether an algorithm runs in polynomial time requires determining the algorithm's running time in terms of the length n of the input.
+The number of variables v is surely shorter than the total length of φ , but how close to n can v be?
+As long as we allow long variable names (such as x_1, x_2, \ldots), it is easy to write an interesting propositional formula of length n with at least \sqrt{n} variables.
 A little calculus shows that for every k, so the truth table algorithm does not run in polynomial time.